MTG Phyrexia: All Will Be One release date, cards, and spoilers

 Magic the Gathering: An image of the Praetor Elesh Norn from the MTG set Phyrexia: All Will Be One

-MTG Phyrexia: All Will Be One spoilers
+MTG Phyrexia: All Will Be One cards

-We’ve also seen the set’s many, many planeswalkers – there’s ten in total!
+You should also check out the set’s many, many planeswalkers – there are ten in total!
 Koth, Fire of Resistance is a rare planeswalker who cares a great deal about Mountains, while Kaito, Dancing Shadow works great with ninjas.
 The Eternal Wanderer can protect herself incredibly well, and wipe the board.
-These are three of the five planeswalkers in Phyrexia: All Will Be One that are presumably safe from compleation – but some beloved characters won’t be so lucky…
+These are three of the five planeswalkers that survived the mission – but other beloved characters were not so lucky…

-Lukka is the first compleated planeswalker to be revealed.
+Lukka was the first compleated planeswalker to be revealed, getting offed pretty much as soon as the ‘walkers arrived.
 His new card, Lukka, Bound to Ruin looks punishing in a creature-heavy deck, with three useful abilities, each of which can be used right out the gate.
 Nahiri, the Unforgiving is a cheapo walker that can loot, and grab temporary creatures and equipment out of the yard.
-Meanwhile, Vraska, Betrayal’s Sting turns your foe’s creatures into treasure.
-Nissa, Ascended Animist can create huge tokens and huge damage boosts, and Jace, the Perfected Mind is a mill-happy card drawer.

 MTG Phyrexia All Will Be One - artwork of a phyrexian monstrosity carrying manikin heads